ramcan7/ramcan7/README.md

 - 👨‍💻 Android Development – building apps using **Kotlin**, **Jetpack Compose**, **Java**, and **XML**
 - 🔧 A full-stack web app for managing memberships and services using **React**, **Go**, and **AWS**
 - 🎮 Game development (participated in **Women Game Jam 2024** and **Lima Game Jam 2025**)
-- 🎨 Learning **Figma** to design better UIs and MVPs

 ## Learning & Interests
+- Computer graphics and animation!
 - Design patterns & SOLID principles
-- Animation and computer graphics
 - Marketing for games

 ## Let's Connect!